JoSeTe4ever/marvel-heroes/README.md

 * change all the components to typescript
 * change all the css classes to BEM
 * continue with stories view
+* put a hint text on the search box
+* put the loading to full mode while navigating (marvel logo)
+*

 // THINGS LEARNED

   Line 6:15:  Effect callbacks are synchronous to prevent race conditions.
 Put the async function inside: